 1. Learn The Fundamentals Of Marketing.

-When I’m talking to friends and clients ready to take the next step in their careers, I try to impart the message that when it comes to resumes, good is no longer good enough.
+When talking to friends and clients ready to take the next step in their careers, I try to impart the message that when it comes to resumes, good is no longer good enough.

 Fact is, job search 1.0 — where you peruse a job board, fire out your resume, and wait for the interview requests to start rolling in — is long gone.

-Recruiters and hiring managers want to know who you are beyond a list of dates and duties, and how the unique value only you can offer will drive the achievement of a business’ core commercial objectives.
+Recruiters and hiring managers want to know who you are beyond a list of dates and duties, and how you will drive the business’s core commercial objectives.

-Crucially, they’ll increasingly make their decisions about who to interview, and who to pass over, based on holistic personal brands communicated through personal portfolio websites, LinkedIn profiles, and content marketing.
+Crucially, they’ll increasingly decide who to interview, and who to pass over, based on holistic personal brands communicated through personal portfolio websites, LinkedIn profiles, and content marketing.

 In other words, you need to grasp the basics of marketing and apply them to your personal brand.